FractalBlocks/Fractal/DEVELOPMENT.md

 - Router
 - Remove Handler type from handler definitions, it should be internal, REASON: DX
+- Use tape instead of Karma + Jasmine
+- Make an e2e test for Fractal
 - Improve test suite with isolated tests
 - Timetravel debugging
 - Integrate standard linter + trailing commas with tslint